 Midway into the movie and people start to act strangely, Ben, the dog kills his owner, and people become robotic and violent.
-We’re then shown that the Stuff not only takes over people’s minds but also that it leaves the human body on occasion and kills people on its own.
+We’re then shown that the Stuff not only takes over people’s minds but that it also leaves the human body on occasion and kills people à la The Blob.
 The Stuff consumes people’s insides and replaces their blood, exiting people’s bodies after feeding on them and leaving them hollow inside.
 This is perhaps a comment about products having a life of their own and how they suck the very life out of people as they rush to consume a new, popular product.

 The movie ends almost perfectly with The Stuff getting banned, we see the public burning boxes and tubs in piles, blowing up the shops and the quarry where it comes from.
 This says something about pop culture backlashes, where the public violently turn against something once popular (Disco or The Beatles come to mind).

 Following from this backlash, there’s plans by the rich suits in charge to re-brand and re-release “The Stuff” as “The Taste” (a diet version of The Stuff) but Mo seeing the harmful nature of the product turns the tables on the money-hungry executives.
 He forces them to eat The Stuff they’re selling, and as they’re force-fed the alien substance he asks them “Are you eating it or is it eating you?”.